 Entering Greece from Asia, Alexandroupoli is your first stop.
-It is now a major centre for transit shipping, situated as it is at the crossroads of Asia, Europe, the Mediterranean Sea and the Balkan peninsula.
-Everyone who passes stops here, and so will you.
-The streets are broad and well-planned, the waterfront is lined with tavernas, seafood restaurants, bars and luxury hotels.
-Alexandroupoli is a holiday destination that caters to your every need.
-Outside the town, travelers of the feathered variety make use of the facilities provided by the Evros Delta.
+Situated as it is at the crossroads of Asia, Europe, the Mediterranean Sea and the Balkan peninsula, everyone who passes through stops here, and so will you.
+The streets are atmospheric and the waterfront is lined with tavernas, seafood restaurants, bars and hotels.
+Alexandroupoli is a holiday destination that caters to so many needs.
+Outside town, visitors of the feathered variety make use of the facilities provided by the impossibly beautiful Evros Delta.

 What to do in Alexandroupoli

-The lighthouse stands 27m tall, six storeys of stone steps, and its light can be seen 37km away.
+Alexandroupoli’s emblematic lighthouse stands 27m tall, with six storeys of stone steps, and its light can be seen 37km away.
 It’s hard not to notice the city’s main and most luminous attraction, which has stood in the port since 1880.
-Tirelessly guiding seafarers, on nautical maps it is still listed with the town’s old name, Dede-Agats.
+Tirelessly guiding seafarers, it is still listed with the town’s old name, Dede-Agats, on nautical maps.

-When it comes to artistic flair, Nature is the real ‘old master’in these parts.
+When it comes to artistic flair, nature is the true master in these parts.
 The Evros Delta is a nature lover’s dream.
-Fresh water mixes with the sea to create a rich wetland habitat and vital sanctuary for large numbers of water birds.
-Of Greece’s 400 species, 300 hundred pass through here, while the river itself boasts 46 kinds of fish, 7 amphibian, 21 reptile and more than 40 mammal species.
+Freshwater mixes with the sea to create a rich wetland habitat and vital sanctuary for large numbers of water birds.
+Of Greece’s 400 species, 300 pass through here, while the river itself boasts 46 kinds of fish, 7 amphibian, 21 reptile and more than 40 mammal species.

 Sixty kilometres outside of town, the amazing Dadia Forest is another magnet for bird watchers and nature lovers travelling to Alexandroupoli.
 The hiking and birdwatching trails within the hundreds of thousands of acres in the reserve will bring you close to eagles, hawks, vultures and dozens of other majestic birds.